ronmegini/cynerio-training/EKS/README.md

 #### Authorization & Authentication
 - Authentication implemented with AWS IAM, Authorization implemented with EKS RBAC.
 - IAM Group=RBAC Group; IAM User=RBAC User; IAM Role=RBAC Role Binding; IAM Policy=RBAC Role
-- We need to configure IAM manually to serve as the cluster OIDC provider.
 - To map between IAM users and roles to RBAC permissions aws-auth config map is used.
 Example:
   ```
   apiVersion: v1